About the Ninety-Nines

 Recent aviation education outreach activities include speaking a local schools on career days, the Fly Girls Summer Camp (with the Girl Scouts), and participation in Young Eagles Day (with the EAA).

-If you wish to have a Ninety-Nine speak at your school, send e-mail to:
+If you wish to have a Ninety-Nine speak at your school, please contact us »

 Support for Local Aviation Community